Opcare are innovators. We embrace and lead change in this industry sector. We were the first company to:

 Our mission is to provide professional services in a caring and informative manner.
 We seek to continually develop our understanding of the needs of each individual user and apply our knowledge to optimise their quality of life.

 Opcare continues to grow and develop.
 The past decade has seen the business successfully expand into the area of Posture & Mobility where we have been able to harness our significant experience in P&O to now partner the NHS in providing wheelchair services.

 We believe in equality of opportunity within Opcare.
-View our gender pay gap report for 2019.
+View our Gender Pay Gap Statements.